Russell-Mstowski/league_app/README.md

 This is an application for the game League of Legends using Riots API.

-So far you can only search your summoner name and see your info and ranked stats
+So far you can only search your summoner name and see your info and ranked solo 5x5 stats

 #specs